Dinkar09/Face_Recognition_and_Authentication/README.md

 python live_face_authentication.py
 ```

-A camera window will open.
-Show your face to the camera, and the system will tell you
+A camera window will open and draw a green box around any face it sees.
+Press
-whether it recognizes you.
+**Space** to check that face against the registered people.

 To stop, press **`q`** while the camera window is active.